Mathematical Methods of Physics 1

 - know and apply the most important rules of integral calculus

-- know the possibilities of numerical integration and elliptical integrals
+- know the possibilities of numerical integration

 - master the fundamentals of vector calculus